Skip to main content

 Specialty rooms are where details separate pros from amateurs.

-We design wine cellars with split cooling systems, cigar lounges with dedicated ventilation and humidification, safe rooms to FEMA-adjacent specs, and gallery spaces with museum-grade UV filtration and track lighting.
+We design wine cellars with split cooling systems, cigar lounges with dedicated ventilation and humidification (subject to feasibility and local requirements), safe-room-style spaces with security-hardware and engineering coordination where needed, and gallery spaces with UV-conscious display lighting and track lighting.
 Each one is its own small engineering problem.

 We're not afraid to tell you when a request doesn't match your basement's realities.
 Sometimes a wine cellar needs to move 10 feet left to hit the right temperature pocket.
 We'd rather tell you that at site visit than at framing.